-Johnny Depp is unrecognisable in the new film Minimata, where he totally becomes photo journalist , W. Eugene Smith , one of the most revered photojournalists of World War II.
+Johnny Depp is unrecognisable in the new film Minimata, where he totally becomes photojournalist , W. Eugene Smith , one of the most revered photojournalists of World War II.
 His performance as this reclusive photographer who is disconnected from society and his amazing career is riveting.
-Wallowing in a drink and drag addled haze it looks like Smith’s world is crashing down.
+Wallowing in a drink and drug addled haze it looks like Smith’s world is crashing down.

 Enter Bill Nighy, who plays Robert Hayes, editor of Life Magazine, who reluctantly sends Smith on a secret commission to film Minamata, which has been ravaged by mercury poisoning; the result of decades of gross industrial negligence by the country’s Chisso Corporation.
 What comes next is an amazing story for our times.
 It’s filled with cover up and conjecture, corruption and adversity, but is ultimately a redemptive and emotive human story of triumph over adversity.

 This film reminds us what it is to be connected to others and part of a community.
 It reminds us of our humanity and shows how all of us have it within to make a difference.
 It’s an absolutely beautiful movie and a story that needed to be told.
 It was obviously a labour of love for the makers of the film.

 The film begins in New York, 1971 where we see Smith (Depp) broke, alone and shattered.
 He is approached by a woman called Aileen Mioko, ostensibly to shoot a commercial.
 The real reason was to recruit him to document the fishing community and the “ Minamata Movement”, a group fighting for the rights of their community after decades of pollution of their waters.
 This had led to thousands of cases of mercury poisoning among the local people who had caught and eaten the toxic fish.

 Gene and Aileen became a part of the community, living amongst the people and sensitively documenting their illnesses, lives and campaign for compensation.